-The Turkish government has a policy to keep special needs children in mainstream classes as far as possible.
+The Turkish government has a policy to keep disabled children in mainstream classes as far as possible.

-Many international schools in Turkey offer special needs education.
-However, the type of support offered varies from school to school.
+Many international schools in Turkey offer special-needs education, but the type of support offered varies from school to school.
 Some schools offer assistance with only mild learning difficulties while others will have more extensive support systems designed to deal with a range of needs.

 The Guidance Study Centre evaluates children’s physical abilities, personal development and academic competences.
 The centre then provides recommendations on education options.
 It also gives the family guidance and counselling on the care and treatment of a child with special needs.